KennethWilke/learn-to-luvit/chapter2/README.md

 ## Lua starts at 1 for indexing

-When you use the `table` type or `string` type in Lua, you may be surprised to notice that the first element is at index 1.
-This can be odd when you're used to starting at0, but is something you get used to after a short time.
+When you use the `table` type or `string` type in Lua, you may be surprised to notice that the first element is at index `1`.
+This can be odd when you're used to starting at `0`, but is something you get used to after a short time.

 ## Function calls don't require parenthesis